mailpace/blog/content/blog/how-to-catch-spam-with-rspamd.md

 ## Configuring Rspamd

 The default Rspamd configuration works well out of the box, and will block a lot of spam.
-It is over 2000 lines in total, so it's broken up into lots of small individual files/folders.
-Generally this is one config file per Module, and sits in the following structure:
+It is over 2000 lines in total, so it's broken up into lots of small individual files/folders within the Rspamd configuration directory.

-LOCAL_CONFDIR/

-On an Ubuntu install the default `LOCAL_CONFDIR` is `/etc/rspamd`
+> Hint: On an Ubuntu install the default configuration directory is `/etc/rspamd`

 ### Checking your current configuration